Norm Johnstone: Playing career

 Recruited from the Chelsea Seagulls Football Club, Norm Johnstone played his first game for Fitzroy as a 17-year-old.
 Heftily built at 183 cm and 92 kg, he was nevertheless extremely pacy and was not frightened of using his weight.
 Johnstone was considered by his peers as a very tough footballer, not afraid to use his physical strength when needed.

 Always a reliable player, he won Fitzroy's best and fairest award in 1947, and was a VFL interstate representative in 1948.
 He played for most of his career as a ruckman, while his career tally of 195 goals attested to the fact that he was always dangerous when resting in the forward lines.
-His season's total of 32 goals in 1955 was good enough for him to lead Fitzroy's goal kicking list.
+His season's total of 32 goals in 1955 were good enough for him to lead Fitzroy's goal kicking list.
 Johnstone played in three finals games; in 1947 and 1952.

 Johnstone retired at the end of the 1957 season after 14 seasons and 228 games, all with Fitzroy.
 His 228 games ranks 5th on Fitzroy's all-time playing list.

 Johnstone was a supporter of the 1997 merger of Fitzroy and the Brisbane Bears and has continued to support the Brisbane Lions since the merger.
 He is the grandfather of former Brisbane Lions/Melbourne Demons footballer, Travis Johnstone.